 OWIS Educators Model Positive Language

-Kindness is a core value at OWIS Nanyang and One World Preschool, Mountbatten and a trait our preschool educators use and model daily.
+Kindness is a core value at OWIS Nanyang and a trait our preschool educators use and model daily.
 We demonstrate respect for everyone at the school and create a warm and nurturing environment for your children at our preschool classes in Singapore.
 Because of our values, we use positive language.
 It’s a tool that benefits children in numerous ways.

-Schedule a tour to learn more about all the ways we use positive language and kindness at our OWIS Nanyang campus and dedicated preschool at Mountbatten.
+Schedule a tour to learn more about all the ways we use positive language and kindness at our OWIS Nanyang and OWIS Suntec campuses.